Are you considering gifting some real estate marketing products or promotional items to potential and current customers?

 But it would mean that it took time, energy, and creativity.

-That’s why Ruhlin doesn’t give a standard list of promotional items like the ones mentioned in the beginning of this article to his clients that commission him for the gifting services his company provides.
+That’s why Ruhlin doesn’t give a standard list of promotional items like the ones mentioned at the beginning of this article to his clients that commission him for the gifting services his company provides.

 An example he mentions is Gucci’s logo.